drivebadger/exclude-virtual/README.md

 The purpose of these exclusions is to decrease the amount of data to be exfiltrated by Drive Badger, and thus to speed up the attack, by eliminating files and directories, that are not valuable in any way to the attacker:

-- Hyper-V virtual drive images (current format: VHDX, AVHDX, VMRS; legacy format: VHD, AVHD, BIN)
+- Hyper-V virtual machine state files (current format VMRS and legacy BIN)
-- VMware virtual drive images (VMDK)
 - ISO images

 ### Installing